Trovemaster/TROVE/docs/source/theory.rst

 ==================

-The Schroedinger equation for a molecule within the Born-Oppenheimer (BO) approximation can be written in laboratory-fixed :math:`XYZ` Cartesian coordinates as
+The Schrödinger equation for a molecule within the Born-Oppenheimer (BO) approximation can be written in laboratory-fixed :math:`XYZ` Cartesian coordinates as

 .. math::

     \left(-\frac{\ \hbar^2}{2} \sum_{i=1}^N \frac{1}{m_i} \nabla^2_i + V \right) \Psi_{trv} = E_{trv} \Psi_{trv}

 where nucleus :math:`i` has mass :math:`m_i` and coordinates :math:`(R_{iX},R_{iY},R_{iZ})`. :math:`\nabla^2_i = \partial ^2 / \partial R_{iX}^2 +
-\partial ^2 / \partial R_{iY}^2  + \partial ^2 / \partial R_{iZ}^2` is the kinetic energy for each nucleus and :math:`V` is the potential energy, which is equal to the electronic energy within the the BO approximation (and absence of electric and magnetic fields). :math:`\Psi_{trv}` and :math:`E_{trv}` are the wavefunction and energy respectively.
+\partial ^2 / \partial R_{iY}^2  + \partial ^2 / \partial R_{iZ}^2` is the kinetic energy for each nucleus and :math:`V` is the potential energy, which is equal to the electronic energy within the BO approximation (and absence of electric and magnetic fields). :math:`\Psi_{trv}` and :math:`E_{trv}` are the wavefunction and energy respectively.

 Although this equation has a simple mathematical form, it is not suited for actual solution.
 The label :math:`trv` on the energies and wavefunction stands for translation, rotation and vibration.
 In this coordinate system these motions are all coupled.
 Translational motion can be exactly separated from rotation and vibration (indeed, for spectroscopy we are usually not interested in the overall translation of a molecule through space).
 Rotational and vibrational motion are often fairy weakly coupled and coordinates can be chosen to exploit that fact.
-Maximal separation of all of these motion makes the solution of the nuclear Schr\"{o}dinger equation simpler.
+Maximal separation of all of these motion makes the solution of the nuclear Schrödinger equation simpler.

 To carry out this decoupling, a more suitable coordinate system is required.
 This usually involves introducing a molecule-fixed (or body-fixed) axis system, :math:`xyz` with the origin at the molecule's centre of mass.
 Thus the nuclear locations are some vector from the centre of mass rather than from some origin in space in the :math:`XYZ` system.
 If the molecule is rotating then the molecule-fixed axis will rotate with the molecule.